XtensibleBinaryFormat/XBF/docs/specification.md

 This list can and should be expanded based on any new ideas we have.
 Possible candidates for inclusion include:

-#### U128 and I128

-One of the reference implementations for XDL is written in Rust, which has native support for these types.
-Their use in C++ would require compiler intrinsics assuming that they're supported on a given platform.

-The logic for adding this type would be future proofing the specification for when 128-bit numbers become standard on consumer grade hardware.

 #### Bytes